wmo-im/HydroSOS/README.md

 ![Code flowchart](flowchart.png)

-On the HydroSOS web portal, the monthly flow category .csv files for each station/hydrobasin (produced by statuscalc.py/forecastcalc.py) are displayed in timeseries graphs, whereas the .json/.geotiff files for each month are visualised on the map.
+On the HydroSOS web portal, the monthly category .csv files for each station/hydrobasin (produced by statuscalc.py/forecastcalc.py) are displayed in timeseries graphs, whereas the .json/.geotiff files for each month are visualised on the map.

 ## Status